White Witches, or, the Cunning Folk

 Folk healers were widespread throughout Europe and Britain, and many folklorists and historians have adopted the term “cunning folk” as an umbrella term that encompasses folk healers across the different cultures.
 In Scandivaia, such healers were called wise old men and women (in Swedish klok gubbe/gumma respectively).

 Cunning folk had not only excellent knowledge of herbs, but also of astrology and various forms of magic such as scrying and divination, and conjuring angels to fight evil forces.
-In fact, that cunning folk used their skills to fight evil is perhaps the greatest distinction separating them from witches.
+The fact that cunning folk used their skills to fight evil is perhaps the greatest distinction separating them from witches.
 Witches worked harmful magic.
 Cunning folk offered a defense against that magic.

 There’s a story of cunning man James Murrell (1780 – 1860) of Hadleigh Essex, England, who once used a witch bottle to counter an evil spell put on a young girl by an old woman.
 He put some items in a small metal bottle, along with some of the girl’s urine, and heated it over a fire.
 When he did, the old woman who cast the spell apparently came and banged on his door and told him to stop whatever he was doing.
 Then the bottle exploded, and the woman’s cries faded (it’s not specified if she went away or died or what).
 The girl made a full recovery.